Coexistence of Scale-Invariant States in Incompressible Elastomers

-Our plan is to systematically develop the analogy between sulcification and a phase transition.
-To frame this discussion, we consider a sample of incompressible neo-Hookean elastomer.
+To frame the discussion, let us consider an infinite sample of incompressible neo-Hookean elastomer.
 This is a model material for many rubbery solids which are dramatically softer in simple shear than in volumetric compression.
 It is compactly specified by the Lagrangian density